cronica-it/preview/website/blog/2023-hancu-mesaj-jsq-rose95/index.md

 Linus was seen on Romanian TV on Saturday night, as was Alexander Rotaru, President of GURU; they also mentioned me, and I think I saw a shot of the closing panel.
-Linus was also called "the Einstein of computing" by a local newspaper.
+Linus was also called „the Einstein of computing” by a local newspaper.

 Earlier, a Romanian Television reporter had asked me what I would tell the Romanian government.
 This caught me a bit off guard,